 Before entering the patient care areas, all visitors/caregivers /patients will undergo temperature screening and complete a declaration form* on your current health status, recent travel and recent contact with COVID-19 patients.

-Patients and accompanying caregivers with Specialist Outpatient Clinics (SOC) appointments at Tower A may fill up the health declaration form online prior to the visit at the hospital.
+Patients and accompanying caregivers with Specialist Outpatient Clinics (SOC) appointments at Tower A must fill up the health declaration form online on the day of the visit at the hospital.
 Please read the instructions below on how to do so: